Updated: Oct 5

-Uploaded the two manuscript pages in Chatterton's handwriting to panel C15-2 in Canynges Coffer.
+Uploaded the two manuscript pages of The Revenge, A Burletta in Chatterton's handwriting.
 Also, images of all of the pages in the rare edition of The Revenge, published in 1795.

 The manuscript to this work is split between Bristol Reference Library and the British Museum, but to see it complete you need to consult the first printing in 1795.